lowjack98/multi-user-blog/README.md

-# Guestbook
+# Multi-user Blog

-Guestbook is an example application showing basic usage of Google App Engine.
-Users can read & write text messages and optionaly log-in with their Google account.
-Messages are stored in App Engine (NoSQL) High Replication Datastore (HRD) and retrieved using a strongly consistent (ancestor) query.
+This is a multi-user basic blog.
+Users can request an account and need to login to use any more than read-only on the blog.
+Once logged in, a user can add, edit and comment on their posts.

 ## Products
 - [App Engine][1]